rohitamar/beamsearch/README.md

 # Sampling different models

 Comparing different sampling techniques on N-grams, NPLM, LSTMs, and Transformers.
+Loosely based on [https://github.com/karpathy/nanoGPT](this).

 ## Number of Parameters and Hyperparameters